mikejholly/pillage/README.md

 ![Pillage](http://i.imgur.com/oaliSyP.jpg)

 Pillage is a super awesome Node.js library for parsing webpages.
-It uses a baller algorithm to identify the content region of a webpage with accuracy that's really really really really fun.
+It uses a baller algorithm to identify the content region of a webpage with accuracy that's really, really, really, really ... fun.
 Once we have the content region we can parse out text, images, videos and other media.
 We also through in a lot of the easy stuff like OG tags for your convenience.

 ## Install